Follow-up on Confucianism

 However there are differences.
 The Korean version is that of Zhu Xi (called

-Chu Hee or Chu-Ja), known as Neo-Confucianism among Western philosophers.
-We call
+Chu Hee or Chu-Ja), known as Neo-Confucianism among philosophers.
+Korean

-Zhu Xi is largely unknown even among high-educated Chinese scholars.
+Zhu Xi is largely unknown even among highly-educated Chinese scholars.
 Japanese Samurai doctrine was largely based on Buddhism.
 Neo-Confucianism was introduced to Japan after Japanese troops kidnapped Korean scholars during their invasion of Korea 400 years ago.
-Konishi Yukinaga (So-Seo Haeng Jang) was one of their commanders.
+Konishi Yukinaga (known as So-Seo Haeng Jang ) was one of their commanders.
 Did you know he was a Christian?
 He became quite interested in the Korean version of Confucianism, and kidnapped Korean scholars to his country.

-Then, the Tokugawa dynasty adopted this Korean version as its constitution.
-In Japan, this Korean version called "Shiu-shi Kaku" (Chu-ja Hak).
-However, the Tokugawa period lasted only for 250 years until Japanese started copying Western systems.
-This means their Shiu-Shi-tradition is strong.
+This became the beginning of Neo-Confucianism in Japan.
+Japan's Tokugawa dynasty adopted this Korean version as its constitution.
+In Japan, this version called "Shiu-shi Kaku" (Chu-ja Hak in Korean).
+However, the Tokugawa period lasted only for 250 years until Japanese started copying Western systems 1850.
+This means that their Neo-Confucianism is not too strong.

 copyright@2017 by Y. S. Kim, unless otherwise specified.